hirobon1690/vl53l0x-esp-idf/README.md

 Most of the functionality of this library is based on the [VL53L0X API](http://www.st.com/content/st_com/en/products/embedded-software/proximity-sensors-software/stsw-img005.html) provided by ST (STSW-IMG005), and some of the explanatory comments in the code are quoted or paraphrased from the API source code, API user manual (UM2039), and the VL53L0X datasheet.
 For more explanation about the library code and how it was derived from the API, see the comments in VL53L0X.cpp.

-This library is intended to provide a quicker and easier way to get started using the VL53L0X with an Arduino-compatible controller, in contrast to customizing and compiling ST's API for the Arduino.
+This library is intended to provide a quicker and easier way to get started using the VL53L0X with an ESP32-compatible controller, in contrast to customizing and compiling ST's API for the ESP32.
 The library has a more streamlined interface, as well as smaller storage and memory footprints.
 However, it does not implement some of the more advanced functionality available in the API (for example, calibrating the sensor to work well under a cover glass), and it has less robust error checking.
 For advanced applications, especially when storage and memory are less of an issue, consider using the VL53L0X API directly.

 ## Library reference